hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/mcuboot_serial_recovery_53/README.md

 mcumgr -c acm image upload -n 3 build/zephyr/net_core_app_update.bin
 ```
 Wait 2 minutes for the image to be copied to the netcore, and reset the nRF5340 after.

+The -n numbers are set as follows:

+slot 0 - image 0 primary
+slot 1 - image 0 secondary
+slot 3 - image 1 primary
+slot 4 - image 1 secondary (Does not exist)